 Scratch night of four 15-minute new writing pieces exploring different reflections of identity and discovering what defines it.

-May 23: successful one night showcase at Alma Tavern & Theatre where written feedback was gained and a recording of the night captured.
+May 23: successful one night showcase at Alma Tavern & Theatre, Bristol where written feedback was gained and a recording of the night captured.
 New writers successfully chosen from callouts to social media, their extracts were then fully produced by Uncaged Theatre using directors and actors also based in the South West of England.
 During the process the writers were given opportunities to gain insight into the creation of a theatre show to further their development.

 Poster for Identity.
 A black and white image.
 The background is dark crumpled paper.
 In the foreground is a white outline of a pair of eyes and eyebrows.
 Dates and logos also fill the poster.